 Chairs: Juho Hamari (Tampere University) and Benedikt Morschheuser (FAU Erlangen-Nürnberg)

 Description: Gamification is considered as a “process of transforming any activity, system, service, product, or organizational structure into one which affords positive experiences, skills, and practices similar to those afforded by games and is often referred to as the gameful experience” (Hamari, 2019).
 This is commonly, but optionally, applied with an intention to facilitate changes in human behaviours or stimulate cognitive processes.
 As the main inspirations of gamification are games and play, gamification is realized through the application of game design (Morschheuser et al., 2017).

 Gamification has become an umbrella concept that, to varying degrees, includes and encompasses other related technological developments such as serious games, game-based learning, exergames & quantified-self, games with a purpose/human-based computation games, and persuasive technology.

 Secondly, gamification also manifests in a gradual, albeit unintentional, cultural, organizational and societal transformation stemming from the increased pervasive engagement with games, gameful interactions, game communities and player practices.
 For example, recently we have witnessed the popular emergence of augmented reality games and virtual reality technologies that enable a more seamless integration of games into our physical reality.
 Moreover, the media ecosystem has also experienced a degree of ludic transformation: with user generated content becoming an important competitor for large media corporations.
-This transformation has led to the development of several emerging phenomena such as the Youtube and modding cultures and esports, that have penetrated the cultural membrane allowing games to seep into domains hitherto dominated by traditional media.
+This transformation has led to the development of several emerging phenomena such as the Youtube and modding cultures, esports, or the ‘metaverse’, that have penetrated the cultural membrane allowing games to seep into domains hitherto dominated by traditional media.